nnikolash/go-timeline/README.md

 * it would be **super slow** to load each small period and for each replica.
 * It would result in a ban of my account, because I would immediatelly reach **API limits**.

-By using this library my algorythms decides on its own which period to load, the library loads the data which is missing, and it is merged with already cached data.
+By using this library my algorythm decides on its own which period to load, the library loads the data (only the part which is missing), and new data is merged with already cached data.
 And it is done only once per replica of strategy.

 ## Usage